 - a certificate of origin from the exporter, especially if there are customs allowances

-- in the case of goods covered by New Approach Directives – so-called CE certificate, test reports, declaration of conformity
+- in the case of goods covered by New Approach Directives in the EU, – so-called CE certificate, test reports, declaration of conformity

 - a fumigation certificate issued by customs or sanitary authorities (e.g., for wooden pallets, grains)